 This module is only available to students enrolled on the MSc Research for International Development programme.

 The aim of this module is to enable students to understand and evaluate major policy debates on the role of agriculture in development.
-To do so, the course will consider in some depth the relevant theoretical and empirical literature on the necessity for structural change in agriculture-dependent societies; the operation of agricultural factor and commodity markets, including international markets; the nature of rural societies and the characterisation of farmers; the nature of food markets and the role of agriculture in improving welfare.
+To do so, the module will consider in some depth the relevant theoretical and empirical literature on the necessity for structural change in agriculture-dependent societies; the operation of agricultural factor and commodity markets, including international markets; the nature of rural societies and the characterisation of farmers; the nature of food markets and the role of agriculture in improving welfare.
 Both mainstream and heterodox approaches will be investigated.

-Upon successful completion of the course, students will be able to understand the major and minor strands in debates on agriculture and development.
+Upon successful completion of the module, students will be able to understand the major and minor strands in debates on agriculture and development.
 Students will be able to analyse and compare mainstream and heterodox approaches.
 They will be able to apply both theory and methodology in constructing a critical analysis of the issues for a particular country.

 Teaching takes place through a weekly 2 hour lecture and 1 hour tutorial.

 Method of assessment

 60% Examination; 40% coursework.
 Each student will be expected to submit an essay of no more than 4000 words worth 40% of the overall grade.
 Resubmission of coursework regulations apply.